-To ensure fast visualization in all clients, cached point scene layers are used to display large amounts of point data in ArcGIS Pro and in a web scene.
+To ensure fast visualization in all ArcGIS clients, point scene layers are used to display large amounts of point data.
 For example, you may use a point scene layer to display the trees in a city using preset layers.
-Point features in point scene layers can be symbolized with point symbols that are billboarded or contain 3D marker symbol layers..
+You can symbolize point features in point scene layers with point symbols that are billboarded or contain 3D marker symbol layers.
 Any feature that can be represented by a point can be used in a point scene layer.

 To control the visualization and display of a point scene layers, select the layer in the Contents pane, and click the Appearance tab.
 Set the visibility range of the layer by adjusting the In Beyond and Out Beyond scales.